 A Small Potato – The Secret Ingredient

 When high-protein foods like meat or scrambled eggs are dehydrated, they lock up and don’t want to take back much water when you rehydrate them in a meal.
-Incorporating starch into the protein helps it rehydrate better.
-That’s why I add bread crumbs to my ground beef, and polenta to my scrambled eggs, before cooking and dehydrating.
+Incorporating starch into the protein helps it rehydrate much better.
+That’s why I add breadcrumbs to ground chicken and ground beef, before cooking and dehydrating.

 Pressure Cook the Potato:

-My Kuhn Rikon pressure cooker has two pressure settings, low and high, indicated by the red lines on the gauge at the top of the pot.
+This Kuhn Rikon pressure cooker has two pressure settings, low and high, indicated by the red lines on the gauge at the top of the pot.
 The first red line pops up at low pressure and the second when high pressure is reached.
-I use high pressure for both the potato and the chicken.
+Use high pressure for both the potato and the chicken.

 Chicken breast meat cut crosswise into strips.